-That lampshade is ghastly and I'm not in love with the tree-trunk-slice base, but I kind of like the idea of this tiny, repurposed stirrup lamp.
+That lampshade is ghastly and we're not in love with the tree-trunk-slice base, but we kind of like the idea of this tiny repurposed stirrup lamp.

 It's too cheesy to use in an authentic western interior or with truly rustic decor.
 But, it's just kitschy enough to be cool with a vintage cowgirl theme or tongue-in-cheek urban-country look.
-I'm envisioning oversized silver nailhead trim on the upholstery and throw pillows made from vintage cowboy fabric meant for use in a little... boy's room long ago.
+We're envisioning oversized silver nailhead trim on the upholstery and throw pillows made from vintage cowboy fabric meant for use in a little boy's room long ago.

-As for the shade, it needs an properly scaled oval shade -- one that's straight up and town and doesn't taper at the top -- covered with nubby, unbleached linen or coarse, tobacco-colored burlap.
+As for the shade, it needs a properly scaled oval shade―one that's straight up and town and doesn't taper at the top―covered with nubby, unbleached linen or coarse, tobacco-colored burlap.
 A 1950's two-tiered fiberglass shade with leather-like lacing would also work.